xyzngt/weblink/README.md

 Weblink is a pure web-based file transfer and text/voice/video chat application built on WebRTC.
 It requires no downloads and works directly in your browser.
 Utilizing a serverless P2P architecture, it supports multiple backends including Firebase and WebSocket for efficient peer-to-peer connections.
 Additionally, Weblink ensures the privacy and security of signaling messages through end-to-end encryption.

-The project is deployed on Vercel and using Firebase as backend can be accessed at [https://v.webl.ink](https://v.webl.ink).
+The project is deployed on Cloudflare Pages and using Firebase as backend can be accessed at [https://v.webl.ink](https://v.webl.ink).

 Alternatively, you can use the version using self-hosted WebSocket as backend at [https://webl.ink](https://webl.ink).